jmcnamara/XlsxWriter/dev/docs/source/chart.rst

 ..
 Note::
    Chart sheets, i.e, charts that occupy an entire worksheet in a workbook are not supported yet.
-They will be added in the next 1-2 releases.
+They will be added in a future release.

 The following is a small working example or adding an embedded chart::